gmetais/sw-delta/README.md

 Yes, it is best to keep them all.
 But it won't stop working if some files get deleted so you can delete the oldest ones if you need some disk space.

 #### How should I name/version my files to be compatible with sw-delta?
-Currently, the only supported format is `name-version.ext`.
+Currently, the only supported format is `/path/name-version.ext`.
 The version can be any string.
 I recommend changing the version only when the content is modified, to avoid unnecessary requests.
 An md5 hash of the file makes a perfect version number.

+## Help is needed
+Any kind of help is more than welcome.
+If your use case requires a modification of the source code, than you're probably not the only one: please open an issue or a pull-request ;)

 ## Author